tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 <compare>
 <james {% include timecode %}>

 And it’s gotten under her skin too.
-She threatened to sue some people for calling her a bigot on Twitter, and apparently hasn’t spoken to Emma Watson since the actress posted this photo of herself on Instagram with a shirt declaring “Trans rights are human rights”.
+She threatened to sue some people for calling her a bigot on Twitter[^jkr-sues], and apparently hasn’t spoken to Emma Watson since the actress posted this photo of herself on Instagram with a shirt declaring “Trans rights are human rights”.

+[^jkr-sues]: Confirmed: [J.K.
+Rowling Appears To Sic Lawyers on Queer Critic for (Arguably Accurately) Saying Her Views Align With Nazis](https://www.themarysue.com/j-k-rowling-appears-to-sic-lawyers-on-queer-critic/) from The Mary Sue.

 The thing is though, Rowling is pretty insulated from most negativity toward her.
 She’s surrounded herself with fellow TERFs who agree with her.
 She’s fabulously wealthy.
 If she didn’t make one more single solitary penny for the rest of her life, her family could live in luxury for centuries.
 I mean she lives in a <span class="del">literal</span> castle.